quintinchris/diamond-finishes/README.md

     - smooth scroll on button click
 [ ]

+## Notes
+to make the diamond logo stretch, add `preserveAspectRatio="none"` to the svg
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).